Kamirus/purescript-selda/README.md

 - delete and update with RETURNING

 ## Known issues
+- orderBy in a query without groupBy (also orderBy max sth that is not in the group by)
 - groupBy not a column, results in runtime error
 - nested records not working - generic part - pure $ { r1: { a, b }, r2: { c }, d }